Canisius at a Glance

 Graduate School Acceptance Rate for Law School

-Nine of ten Canisius students who apply to law schools are accepted.
+Over the past five years, 86% of Canisius students who applied to law school were accepted.

 Graduate School Acceptance Rate for Medical School

 US News & World Report “America’s Best Colleges”

 US News & World Report “Top Online Education Degree Programs”